Conrad K. Harper

-Conrad K. Harper (born December 2, 1940) is a New York City lawyer, a retired partner at Simpson Thacher & Bartlett LLP, a former president of the New York City Bar Association, and an emeritus member of the Council of the American Law Institute.
+Conrad K. Harper (born December 2, 1940) is an American lawyer.
+He is a retired partner at Simpson Thacher & Bartlett LLP, a former president of the New York City Bar Association, and an emeritus member of the Council of the American Law Institute.

 Early life and education

-Conrad Harper was born in Detroit, Michigan on December 2, 1940.
+Harper was born in Detroit, Michigan, on December 2, 1940.
 His father was an attorney and his mother was an English teacher.

 Harper received a Bachelor of Arts degree cum laude from Howard University, where he was elected to Phi Beta Kappa.
-He received his Juris Doctor from Harvard Law School.
+He received his law degree from Harvard Law School.

 He was awarded an honorary Doctor of Laws degree by Harvard University in 2007.

 Career

 Harper began his career in 1965 as an attorney with the NAACP Legal Defense Fund.
 There he worked on a number of civil rights cases, including Keyes v.
 School District No. 1, Denver, the first case in which the United States Supreme Court ruled on de facto school segregation that had not been ordered by law.

 In 1971, he joined the firm Simpson Thacher & Bartlett.
 When he became a partner in 1974, he was one of only two African-American partners at a major law firm in New York City.
 At Simpson Thacher, Harper concentrated on product liability, securities, environmental law, and civil rights.